-Berths 90-93 World Cruise Center \$ 1,171,749

-Berths 100-102 Development (China Shipping) \$ 56,295

-Berths 121-131 Development (Yang Ming) \$ 327,836

-Berths 171-181 Development (Pasha) \$ 5,083,239

-Berths 212-224 Development (YTI) \$ 599,454

-Berths 222-236 Development (Everport) \$ 13,000,183

-Berths 300-306 Development (Fenix) \$ 2,064,644

-Berths 400-409 Development (Maersk) \$ 7,155,236

-Marine Oil Terminal Engineering Maintenance Standards (MOTEMS) \$ 32,346,872

-Miscellaneous Terminal Improvements \$ 2,889,533

-TOTAL TERMINAL IMPROVEMENTS \$ 64,695,041

-Transportation Projects

-TOTAL TRANSPORTATION PROJECTS \$ 16,259,671

-Security Projects

-TOTAL SECURITY PROJECTS \$ 6,149,064

-Public Access/Environmental Enhancements

-Port-wide Public Enhancements \$ 914,231

-Los Angeles Waterfront \$ 55,764,213

-Environmental Enhancements \$ 7,389,847

-TOTAL PUBLIC ACCESS/ENVIRON.
-ENHANCEMENTS PROJECTS \$ 64,068,291

-Maritime Services

-Harbor Department Facilities \$ 15,071,059

-Miscellaneous Projects \$ 10,449,826

-Unallocated Capital Improvement Program Fund \$ 12,000,000

-TOTAL MARITIME SERVICES \$ 37,520,885

-TOTAL CAPITAL IMPROVEMENT PROGRAM BUDGET (Including Salaries) \$ 188,692,952

-Excludes overhead, operating equipment and capitalization & allocated expenditures.

-Terminals

-Berths 90-93 World Cruise Center

-The cruise terminal will have a few upgrades next fiscal year including an elevator renovation, emergency lighting inverter replacement, mobile gangways hydraulic cylinder replacement, and photovoltaic system inverter replacement. \$ 1,171,749
+Dertiis 30-33 World Craise Center The cruise terminal will have a few up pgrades next fiscal year r including an elevator renovation emergency lighting inverter replacement, mobile gangways hydraulic cylinder replacement, and photovoltaic system inverter replacement.

-Porths 100 107 Dovolonment (Ching Shinning)

 Berths 100-102 Development (China Shipping)

+Rorths 90-93 World Cruise Center

-Closeout work for the Final Supplemental China Shipping Environmental Impact Report (EIR) which was completed in December 2020. \$ 56,295
+Closeout work for the Final Supplemental China Shipping Environmental Impact Report (EIR) which was completed in December 2020.

 Berths 121-131 - Development (Yang Ming)

-Prepare planning and environmental documents for the Berths 121-131 Terminal Redevelopment projects which includes the Draft Environmental Impact Statement (EIS)/EIR analysis, release of Draft EIS/EIR and public hearing, and release of Final EIS/EIR which is scheduled for December 2022. \$ 327,836
+Prepare planning and environmental documents for the Berths 121-131 Terminal Redevelopment projects which includes the Draft Environmental Impact Statement (EIS)/EIR analysis, release of Draft EIS/EIR and public hearing, and release of Final EIS/EIR which is scheduled for December 2022.

 Berths 171-181 Development (Pasha)

-Pasha Terminal improvements include 382 linear feet of concrete wharf upgrade to seismic analysis to comply with the Port of Los Angeles seismic code, replacement of the terminal's main electrical equipment, construction of a new switchgear yard, and re-roof of the office
+Pasha Terminal improvements include 382 linear feet of concrete wharf upgrade to seismic analysis to comply with the Port of Los Angeles seismic code, replacement of the terminal's main electrical equipment, construction of a new switchgear yard, and re-roof of the office building.

-building. \$ 5,083,239

 Berths 212-224 Development (YTI)

-Installation of a leak detection system and upgrade of the electrical feeders at the Yusen Container Terminal are scheduled for completion in Fiscal Year 2021/22. \$ 599,454
+Installation of a leak detection system and upgrade of the electrical feeders at the Yusen Container Terminal are scheduled for completion in Fiscal Year 2021/22.

 Berths 222-236 Development (Everport)

 Everport will see the continuation of major improvements to their terminal this year.
 Wharf and backland improvements began September 2019 which include dredging, grading, paving, striping, lighting, electrical infrastructure for three additional cranes, demolition of buildings, five Alternative Maritime Power (AMP) vaults, retrofitting of existing high voltage AMP system, terminal infrastructure reconstruction, replacement of the electrical infrastructure, and expansion of an existing substation which includes installation of two electrical chargers and three electrical yard tractor chargers.
-Work is expected to be

-completed in October 2021. \$ 13,000,183
+Work is expected to be completed in October 2021.

 Berths 300-306 Development (Fenix)

 Crane switchgear modernization began in July 2020 with completion expected in July 2022.
-Design of the On-Dock Railyard Expansion which includes five new tracks, reuse of three existing tracks, grading, paving, electrical improvements and fire protection is scheduled to

-be completed in October 2021 with construction to follow in April 2022. \$ 2,064,644
+Design of the On-Dock Railyard Expansion which includes five new tracks, reuse of three existing tracks, grading, paving, electrical improvements and fire protection is scheduled to be completed in October 2021 with construction to follow in April 2022.

-City of Los Angeles Harbor Department Fiscal Year 2021/22 Proposed Budget
+Berths 400-409 Development (Maersk)

+The extension to the existing rail bridge, five new railroad storage tracks, an asphalt access roadway, new crossovers and switches as well as modifications to the existing compressed air system at the Pier 400 Rail Storage Yard will begin construction in October 2021 with completion expected in January 2024.

+Marine Oil Terminal Engineering Maintenance Standards (MOTEMS)

+Phase 1 of the Berths 167-169 MOTEMS (Shell) project consisting of a new concrete loading platform, access trestle, and steel catwalks will begin construction in May 2021 with completion in May 2023.
+The design of the Berths 238-239 (PBF Energy) project consisting of a new loading/unloading platform, access ramp, catwalks and fenders will be completed in July 2021 with construction scheduled to begin in January 2022.

+Miscellaneous Terminal Improvements

+Design of the demolition of approximately 76,000 square feet of concrete wharf at Berths 243-245 is scheduled for completion and the installation of separate sub-meters at Berths 206-209 are scheduled to begin construction in late 2021.
+Damage assessments are scheduled to be completed for the repair of concrete wharves at Berths 57-60 and Berths 153-155 in early 2022.

+TOTAL TERMINAL IMPROVEMENTS

+Transportation Projects